-- 57. Approximately one year earlier, on December 12, 2012, in the midst of implementing the Transformation Plan, Sears Canada declared an extraordinary dividend of \$102 million (the "2012 Dividend").
-Prior to the declaration of the 2012 Dividend, Sears Canada had anticipated cash and cash equivalents of approximately \$400 million.
-As of year-end 2012, after paying the 2012 Dividend, Sears Canada had approximately \$240 million in cash and cash equivalents. - 58.
-Prior to approving the 2012 Dividend, the Board received a presentation which included an analysis of the impact of a dividend on the Company's financial position, including its liquidity position, cash, EBITDA and total debt, the anticipated cash requirements for operations, and a sensitivity assessment.
+Approximately one year earlier, on December 12, 2012, in the midst of implementing the Transformation Plan, Sears Canada declared an extraordinary dividend of \$102 million (the "2012 Dividend").
+Prior to the declaration of the 2012 Dividend, Sears Canada expected to have on hand cash and cash equivalents of approximately \$400 million.
+At the end of 2012, after paying the 2012 Dividend, Sears Canada had approximately \$240 million in cash and cash equivalents.

+- 69. Prior to approving the 2012 Dividend, the Board received a presentation which included both (i) an analysis of the impact of a dividend on the Company's financial position, including its liquidity position, cash, EBITDA, total debt, and the anticipated cash requirements for operations and (ii) a sensitivity analysis.
 This presentation reviewed the Board's governance considerations, and summarized the statutory solvency and process requirements, under the Canada Business Corporations Act, R.S.C.
 1985, c.
-C-44 (the "CBCA"). - 59.
-The Board also received confirmation from the chief financial officer, following consultation with the Company's auditor, Deloitte, that statutory solvency requirements were met, and was provided with an officer's certificate certifying that, among other things, there were no reasonable grounds for believing that Sears Canada was, or would be after the payment of the 2012 Dividend, unable to pay its liabilities as they became due.

-- 60. In light of the Board's ongoing dialogue and consideration of the Company's business and operations throughout 2012, including at numerous Board meetings and otherwise, much of the information contained within this presentation was already known to the Board when the presentation was provided. - 61.
+C-44 (the "CBCA"). - 70.
+The Board also received confirmation from the chief financial officer, following consultation with the Company's auditor, Deloitte, that statutory solvency requirements were met, and was provided with an officer's certificate certifying that, among other things, there were no reasonable grounds for believing that Sears Canada was, or would be after the payment of the 2012 Dividend, unable to pay its liabilities as they became due. - 71.
+In light of the Board's ongoing dialogue and consideration of the Company's business and operations throughout 2012, including at numerous Board meetings and otherwise, much of the information contained within this presentation was already known to the Board when the presentation was provided. - 72.
 The process undertaken by management and the Board leading up to the declaration of the 2012 Dividend was robust and consistent with corporate best practices.
 The decision to declare the 2012 Dividend was an exercise of informed business judgment by the Board acting in the best interests of Sears Canada.